 |

-All materials, a light lunch and refreshments are included in the
+A light lunch, refreshments and all materials are included in the workshop fee.

 10.00am - 4.00pm |